 TOURISM

-While the COVID-19 pandemic has created significant challenges and disruption, it has also presented opportunities to improve the visitor experience through increased investment and a renewed focus on sustainability.
+While the COVID-19 pandemic created significant challenges and disruption, it also presented opportunities to improve the visitor experience through increased investment and a renewed focus on sustainability.

 As stated in the South Australian Regional Visitor Strategy (SARVS) (SATC, 2021) “the opportunity for the Eyre Peninsula is to capitalise on its strengths, including pristine nature, immersive wildlife experiences and coastal lifestyle – to drive increased overnight stays from domestic and future international visitors”.
-The region has approximately 100 state, national and conservation parks, ten state marine parks, and three commonwealth marine reserves.
+The region has approximately 100 State, National and Conservation parks, 10 State Marine Parks, and 3 Commonwealth Marine Reserves.

 www.rdaep.org.au/economic-programs/tourism-development/